 In my experience (in the real world — not on reality TV!), investors rarely ask for royalties.
 That’s the difference between a “shark” and an “angel.”
 Angels, with more reasonable terms, are more likely to deliver a simple cash equity investment.
 Frankly, its a bit sad how blood-thirsty the sharks on “Shark Tank” appear.
 Real world angel investors are rarely so antagonistic, aggressive or anxious to get their money back.

 In any case, royalties and loans have no place in a win-win equity negotiation.
 If your investor offers one, think hard about the impact it would have in multiple future scenarios (success, failure, and in-between) before accepting.

 Don’t let your long-term business turn into a short-term score for a cash flow investor.
 If you’re looking for an angel … don’t settle for a shark.

 Dedicated to your royalty-free profits, David

 PS: Before you go out to raise money — from sharks, angels, banks or “the crowd” — please get a CFO on your team who can explain your options and help you navigate the waters of this unforgiving business.
-If you don’t have a CFO already, please contact me and let’s talk about whether one of our Rock Solid Finance advisors can help guide you.
+If you don’t have a CFO already, please contact me and let’s talk about whether one of our FUSE advisors can help guide you.